fifa-livingroom-project-page

 Digital policies are designed to support and propel regions and countries into an era that is increasingly digital.
 Unfortunately, previous findings suggest that children are wholly excluded from these policies, which could exacerbate existing societal issues.

-This project will collate and analyse digital inclusion policies from around the world to assess how children are mentioned, or even if they are mentioned at all.
+This project will collate and analyse digital policies from around the world to assess how children are referenced and will have three reports.
+Read more about the project.

 Mapping the impact of General comment No. 25